hp29iu/05-FPS-Maze/README.md

 - Add bullet decal
 - Make maze to be procedurally generated
 - Make enemies to be randomly located
-- Make enemies to look towards you all the time
+- Make enemies to look towards the player all the time
 - Add music
 - Add sound effects
 - Add Shaders